oracle-quickstart/oci-ibm-spectrum-scale/clients_only_cluster/README.md

 # Spectrum Scale - Clients Only Cluster on OCI
-This Terrrafom template deploys a Spectrum Scale clients nodes only cluster which is typically used in production to seperate the HPC client nodes who access a Spectrum Scale File System cluster (Storage Cluster).
+This Terrrafom template deploys a Spectrum Scale clients onlynodes cluster which is typically used in production to seperate the HPC client nodes who access a Spectrum Scale File System cluster (Storage Cluster).
 Logically seperating the Client nodes cluster from Storage cluster allows customer to manage their HPC compute/client node clusters seperately from their Spectrum Scale Storage cluster.

 Since its very common in HPC world to only spin up/spin down a cluster, the above approach allows customer to install Spectrum Scale clients on their HPC client nodes and then remote mount the Spectrum Scale Storage cluster to access file system.